francisco-avalos/LA_covid19_data_cases/README.md

 ## Outline
-This repository web scrapes point of interest (POI) cases data from the Los Angeles Public Health website - http://publichealth.lacounty.gov/media/Coronavirus/locations.htm
+This repository web scrapes point of interest (POI) cases data from the [Los Angeles Public Health website](http://publichealth.lacounty.gov/media/Coronavirus/locations.htm)

 ## Uses
 This is a great way for individuals to obtain and study Covid-19 cases data at the POI level across the Los Angeles County.
 This is also helpful since the website currently has no built in API.